DimaFendrikov/Heart-Disease-Prediction/README.md

 - `target`:
   - 1 - heart disease;
   - 0 - no heart disease.

+## Experiment design (how evaluation is kept honest)
+To make the comparison reliable, the workflow follows two rules:

+1) **Leakage-safe preprocessing**
+All transformations (invalid-value handling, imputation, scaling, one-hot encoding) are applied inside a scikit-learn `Pipeline`.
+This ensures that during cross-validation each fold fits preprocessing only on the training split, not on validation data.

+2) **Two-stage evaluation**
+- **Model/strategy selection** is done with Stratified K-Fold cross-validation on the training set (using ROC-AUC, PR-AUC, and F1);
+- **Final reporting** is done on a separate held-out test set to avoid optimistic bias.

+This setup allows a fair comparison between:
+- Data-quality strategies (`DROP`, `IMPUTE_MEDIAN`, `IMPUTE+FLAGS`);
+- Models (LogReg, Random Forest, XGBoost).

 ## Work done (project workflow)
 - Exploratory Data Analysis (EDA): distributions, class balance, basic correlation analysis;